 To help us answer these questions and more, we were sent an Asus Dual GeForce RTX 4070 card for review, which has the same retail price and core spec as the RTX 4070 Founders Edition, while also only needing a single 8-pin PCIe power connector.

 At Custom PC, we’ve been reviewing the latest gaming GPUs since 2003, and we run a number of grueling benchmarks in order to gauge performance.
 Our game tests include measuring the frame rate in Cyberpunk 2077, Doom Eternal, and Metro Exodus, all with and without ray tracing, and we also test with Assassin’s Creed Valhalla.
+For more information, see our How we test page.

 Built using the same Ada Lovelace architecture as the mighty GeForce RTX 4090, the 4070 supports Nvidia’s DLSS 3 AI frame generation technology to speed up frame rates, and promises vastly improved ray tracing performance over equivalent GPUs from previous generations.